ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 ## Edit the model configuration

-To edit the model configuration, run the following command from the configuration directory:
+To edit the model configuration, run the following:

 ```
+cd ~/roses/<suite-id>
 rose edit &
 ```